VEinteligente/PiProbe/README.md

 ## Additional risks of remote management
-Remote management opens your probe for third parties to try to brake in into your probe(s), giving them access to not only your probe, but possibly the host network.
+Remote management opens your probe for third parties to try to break into it, giving them access to not only your probe, but possibly the host network.
-Do not enable any kind of remote management if you don't need it, if you do make sure to model your risks and implement a solution accordingly.
+Do not enable any kind of remote management if you don't need it, and if you do make sure to model your risks and implement a solution accordingly.

 Making sure probes with remote management can't be accessed by any kind of default password is absolutely critical, and probably not enough.
 We recommend requiring an SSH key, preferably one that only exists in secure hardware such as a yubikey.

-In some situations the project and hosts of probes can be at risk if the probes know the IP address of a management server and if a server or project members know the IP addresses of the probes, we try to mitigate this risk using Tor, to access probes without keeping a list of IP addresses that can expose their physical location to some parties, also don't use a server for management that can be used to expose the probes in network traffic or if the server is compromised.
+In some situations the project and hosts of probes can be at risk if the probes know the IP address of a management server and if a server or project members know the IP addresses of the probes.
+We try to mitigate this risk using Tor to access probes without keeping a list of IP addresses that can expose their physical location to some parties, also don't use a server for management that can be used to expose the probes in network traffic or if the server is compromised.